We dream of a truly democratic, just and prosperous Guyana....

 SPORTS & RECREATION

-We will fight for funds to Invest in and promote sporting activity, ensuring that all youngsters throughout the region have access to sports amenities and the sporting equipment they need.
+We will fight for funds to invest in and promote sporting activity, ensuring that all young people throughout the region have access to sports amenities and the sporting equipment they need.
 Support and assistance must be given to local coaches and all sports grounds must be maintained.

 REVIVING THE REGION’S AGRICULTURAL SECTOR